 Locksmith Services for Realtors & Property Management Companies

 As a property manager of an apartment, condominium, or rental property, you manage more than just the property.
-You have a responsibility of ensuring the safety of your renters as well.
-One of the best steps you can take is to require locks be re-keyed or changed when residents move out of an apartment or complex.
+You have the responsibility of ensuring the safety of your renters as well.
+One of the best steps you can take is to require locks to be re-keyed or changed when residents move out of an apartment or complex.

 Locksmiths are literally able to hold the keys to any property.
-So, when you are searching for a locksmith to frequently do business with in your rekeying, locks changing, or lock box security measures, be sure to choose wisely.
+So, when you are searching for a locksmith to frequently do business within your rekeying, locks changing, or lockbox security measures, be sure to choose wisely.
 First, check with a vendor management system to help recommend the best locksmiths in the area.
 Then, follow these steps to make sure the locksmith you are hiring to keep your building and tenants secure is the best.

-Make sure the locksmith is insured for any potential damage left behind after their work is complete.
+- Make sure the locksmith is insured for any potential damage left behind after their work is complete.
 This would include making sure the individual locksmith is bonded.

-Before you agree to any work to be done by the locksmith, make sure that you have been given an estimate that is clear as to what it covers, preferably in writing.
+- Before you agree to any work to be done by the locksmith, make sure that you have been given an estimate that is clear as to what it covers, preferably in writing.

 When the locksmith arrives, take a look at the vehicle they pull up in to make sure it is clearly marked with the company’s name.
 Ask for identification.
 Many states require that locksmiths carry state licensing identification.
 If you live in one of these states, ask for that as well.
 Also, be prepared to do the same.
 A legitimate locksmith will ask to verify your identification as well before any work is begun on opening up a lock.